DakTheProgrammer/4883-Programming-Techniques-Wilson/Assignments/P03/11988/README.md

 ### Dakota Wilson
 ### Description:

-This program is written in c++ and it takes in a string of characters in beiju text form and reorients it to be in plain text.
+This program is written in C++ and it takes in a string of characters in beiju text form and reorients it to be in plain text.

 ### Files